Company Interview Guide

 How many rounds are in a Spotify DE interview?+

 Typically 5 to 6: recruiter screen, technical phone screen, and 3 to 4 onsite rounds covering SQL, system design, coding, and values.
-The values round is unique to Spotify and evaluates cultural alignment.
+The values round is unique to Spotify and evaluates cultural alignment with the band manifesto.

 Does Spotify use BigQuery SQL in interviews?+

 Not always, but BigQuery-style SQL is common.
 Know UNNEST for array fields, STRUCT types, and partitioned table syntax.
-Standard SQL is always acceptable, but BigQuery familiarity gives you extra context for discussion.
+Standard SQL is always acceptable, but BigQuery familiarity gives you extra context for discussion and shows you have done your research.

 What is the Spotify values interview like?+

 It evaluates alignment with Spotify's band manifesto: innovation, collaboration, sincerity, and passion.
 Prepare stories about creative problem-solving, genuine teamwork, and caring about the end-user experience.
-Generic STAR answers are insufficient.
+Generic STAR answers are insufficient; they want specifics.

 Prepare at Spotify Interview Difficulty

 Spotify DE interviews test event-driven thinking and GCP expertise.
-Practice problems that mirror streaming data scenarios.
+Practice problems that mirror streaming data scenarios, BigQuery optimization, and real-time pipeline design.

 Practice Spotify-Level SQL